joakimsigvald/XspecT/README.md

 ### Test async methods

-All the examples above also works for async methods, with small modifications.
+All the examples above also works for async methods.

 More examples can be found as Unit tests in the source code.